daniscodes/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Users can creat an account and log in, or shop anonymously.
+The admin can add new categories to the nav bar, and populate them with products.
+Checkout is handled using Stripe.

 ## Setup

-1. Run `bundle install` to install dependencies
-2. Create `config/database.yml` by copying `config/database.example.yml`
-3. Create `config/secrets.yml` by copying `config/secrets.example.yml`
-4. Run `bin/rails db:reset` to create, load and seed db
-5. Create .env file based on .env.example
-6. Sign up for a Stripe account
-7. Put Stripe (test) keys into appropriate .env vars
+1. Download repo
-8. Run `bin/rails s -b 0.0.0.0` to start the server
+2. Run `bin/rails s -b 0.0.0.0` to start the server

-## Database

-If Rails is complaining about authentication to the database, uncomment the user and password fields from `config/database.yml` in the development and test sections, and replace if necessary the user and password `development` to an existing database user.

 ## Stripe Testing